Quickmotions/Weather-Data-Web-Scraper/README.md

 ## Known Issues

 - The program might break if the target website's structure changes.
 Regular updates might be needed to adapt to such changes.
+- Limited amount of Ids, BBC Weather website addresses for locations are stored at 7 digit codes, these must be manually inputted into `locations.dat` in order to get weather data.
 - If the website blocks too many requests in a short time, you might encounter issues.
 Consider adding rate-limiting or using proxies if needed.

 ## Contributing